boriswaguia/lightxls/README.md

 THe following Junit test show how to load Person.java from an xls file, using lighxls library.

-Let us get a SNAPSHOT of !
+Let us get a SNAPSHOT !

 public class TestEasyXlsLoader {